deep-finder/tirfm-deepfinder/README.md

 ### Exocytose events segmentation

-ExoDeepFinder handles exocytose movies made from tiff files, where each tiff file is a frame of the movie, and their name ends with the frame number ; like in the following structure:
+ExoDeepFinder handles exocytose movies made from tiff files, where each tiff file is a frame of the movie, and their name ends with the frame number; like in the following structure:

 ```
 exocytose_data/